elijahbeed/labs/Lab_1.md

 1. Create a flow chart for the optimal move for a player if there are exatly two piles.
 1. Can you merge these together to create a flowchart for an optimal move if there are two or less piles?
 Please do so, if yes.
 1. What about if there are any number of piles.

+#### Find the sum of the first 100 numbers
+1. modify this to find the sum of the next 100 numbers when given a starting value.

+#### Find the nth fibonaci number
+* The 0th and the 1st fibonaci numbers are both 1.
+* All other fibonaci numbers equal the sum of the two before it.
+  So the 2nd fibonaci number is 2, because fib(0)+fib(1) = 1+1
+  Also the 10th fibonaci number is fib(8)+fib(9)

+#### Find the largest prime number less than a given number